GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 create a new class that knows how to deal with some kind of specific data in a broad sense.
-DRAGONS provide such a class for FITS files, ``astrodata.fits.AstroDataFits``, that can be used as an example for future extensions (eg. to support the ASDF format).
+DRAGONS provide such a class for FITS files, ``astrodata.fits.AstroDataFits``, that can be used as an example for future extensions (e.g., to support the ASDF format).

 ``AstroDataFits`` implements both info and load in ways that are specific to FITS files.
-It also introduces a number of FITS-specific methods and properties, eg:
+It also introduces a number of FITS-specific methods and properties, e.g.:

 * The properties ``phu`` and ``hdr``, which return the primary header and a list of headers for the science HDUs, respectively.